Mediterranean and Middle East theatre of World War II: Iran

-Supplies to the Soviet Union had been sent via the North Cape to Murmansk and Archangel soon after the German invasion but the number of ships available was limited and convoys were vulnerable to German air and submarine attack.
+Supplies to the Soviet Union had been sent via the North Cape to Murmansk and Arkhangelsk soon after the German invasion but the number of ships available was limited and convoys were vulnerable to German air and submarine attack.
 Supplies were also sent from American pacific ports to Vladivostok in Soviet-flagged ships but Allied planners wished to open another supply route through Iran.
 Though officially neutral, the Shah was widely viewed as pro-German by the allies.
-Following the Shah's refusal to open Iran up as a supply route for war materiel to the USSR; the allies invaded and occupied Iran in August 1941.
+Following the Shah's refusal to open Iran up as a supply route for war materiel to the USSR and expel German nationals; the allies invaded and occupied Iran in August 1941.
 The Shah, who urged his military not to resist the invasion, was deposed and his young son placed on the throne as titular head of an allied controlled puppet government.
 Iranian oil fields were secured and the line of supply to Russia established and maintained for the remainder of the war.

 Mandatory Palestine

+From July to September 1940, Italian bomber aircraft repeatedly attacked British-ruled Mandatory Palestine.
+The attacks primarily focused on Haifa, with its strategic port and oil facilities, although other areas were also hit, most notably Tel Aviv, which suffered the deadliest bombing in Mandatory Palestine of the war when an Italian raid hit a residential area of the city.
+After this attack, due to air defences in Palestine being deemed insufficient, Palestinian Jews from the Haganah paramilitary organization were recruited to man anti-aircraft artillery units.
+The attacks tapered off at the end of September.
+Except for a minor German air raid in January 1941, the attacks did not resume until June 1941, this time involving a combination of German, Italian, and Vichy French aircraft.
+Haifa was again the primary target although Tel Aviv as well as other areas were also hit.
+The last such raid took place in September 1942.

 Operation Atlas was carried out by a special commando unit of the Waffen SS and took place in October 1944.
 It involved five soldiers: three who were previously members of the Templer religious sect in Mandatory Palestine, and two Palestinian Arabs who were close collaborators of the mufti of Jerusalem, Amin al-Husseini.
 Atlas aimed at establishing an intelligence-gathering base in Mandatory Palestine, radioing information back to Germany, and recruiting and arming anti-British Palestinians by buying their support with gold.
 The plan failed utterly, and no meaningful action could be undertaken by the commandos.
 Three of the participants were arrested by the Transjordan Frontier Force a few days after their landing.
 The German commander was captured in 1946 and the fifth, Hasan Salama, succeeded in escaping.